Understanding Equine Protozoal Myeloencephalitis (EPM)

 • Significant mood changes and difficulty swallowing

-If you observe these symptoms in your horse, contact your veterinarian immediately for a thorough evaluation and diagnosis.
+If you observe these symptoms in your horse, contact your vet immediately for an in depth evaluation and diagnosis.

 Several factors increase the risk of EPM infection in horses: